cupy/cupy/docs/source/tutorial/basic.rst

 All these computations are easily generalized to multi-element array input.
 Note that if we want to start backward computation from a variable holding a multi-element array, we must set the *initial error* manually.
-This is simply done by setting the :attr:`~Variable.grad` attribute of the output variable
+This is simply done by setting the :attr:`~Variable.grad` attribute of the output variable:

 .. doctest::